eclipse/mosaic.website/content/docs/simulators/battery_simulator.md

 characteristics and the battery itself into account.
 The main feature of the battery ambassador is that it can utilize dynamic class loading to use a battery model provided by the user, depending on the given needs.
 This also holds true for the environment model and the vehicle model.
-However, simple models for vehicle, environment and the battery are provided and will be briefly explained in the following sections.
+However, simple models for vehicles, environment and the battery are provided and will be briefly explained in the following sections.

 ### Installation